dorianHe/machine_learning_review/how_to_win_ds/Week_2.md

 		3. LOO
 	* Stratification preserve the same target distribution over different folds

+* Different splitting strategies
+	* Different splitting strategies can differ significantly
+		1. in generated features
+		2. in a way the model will rely on that features
+		3. in some kind of target leak

+	* In most cases data is split by
+		* Rownumber
+		* Time
+		* Id
+	* Logic of feature generation depends on the data splitting strategy
+	* Set up your validation to mimic the train/test split of the competition

 # By Dorian
 ## EDA examples
 * Try to decode the features